nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Unassignall feature

-The assign feature is facilitated by `UnassignallCommand` and `UnassignallCommandParser`.
+The unassignall feature is facilitated by `UnassignallCommand` and `UnassignallCommandParser`.
 It uses an operation `AddressBook#unassignAllInstructors()` which is exposed in the `Model` interface as `Model#unassignAllInstructors()`.
 Then, the `unassignAllInstructors()` operation is called in both `UniqueModuleList` and `Module`. `Module#unassignAllInstructors()` will remove all instructors from all modules' set of instructors.